ITU-DevOps-Team/ITU-DevOps/report/docs/content/process-perspective.md

   - In essence, it has to be be clear what is stored where and why.
 - Applied branching strategy.

-A feature-based branching strategy has been used for this project, that is anytime a team member desires to add a new feature, a new branch with the name of that feature is created.
-Once the changes have been implemented a pull request is made and reviewed by another team member before it is merged with the development branch, which functions as the main branch.
+A feature based branching strategy has been used for this project, that is anytime a team member desires to add a new feature, a new branch with the name of that feature is created.
+Once the changes has been implemented a pull-request is made and reviewed by another team member before it is merged with the development branch, which functions as the main branch.

 - Applied development process and tools supporting it
   - For example, how did you use issues, Kanban boards, etc. to organize open tasks